Point Foundation (scholarship fund)

 Point Foundation is a scholarship fund that provides financial aid for lesbian, gay, bisexual, transgender, queer, and ally college bound students in the United States.
 Founded in 2001, the overall mission of this organization to give these individuals the opportunity to receive the resources that they need to become pillars in society.

-Mission statement

-The foundation's mission statement is: "Point Foundation supports the educational aspirations of LGBTQ+ and ally students to become impactful leaders in their lives, careers, and communities."
+History

+Point Foundation was founded in 2001 and awarded its first scholarships in 2002.
+The goal of founding the Point Foundation was to create a scholarship fund that supports LGBTQ+ and ally students who may be facing discrimination.
+The organization awarded 8 scholarships to students in its first year and 27 scholarships in its second year.

+In 2004, Point Foundation moved its headquarters to Chicago.
+The organization's scholarships and student services budget of $500,000 had by 2006 increased to more than $3 million, in part due to sponsorships from TimeWarner, CitiGroup, and Abercrombie & Fitch, among other companies.
+Point Foundation moved its headquarters from Chicago to Los Angeles in 2007 with the appointment of Jorge Valencia to lead the organization.

+In 2021, Point Foundation partnered with the Williams Institute to conduct a national survey among LGBTQ+ students on federal student loan debt and access to student housing.

+As of 2023, Point Foundation was the largest scholarship program for LGBTQ+ and ally college students in the US.
+In 2025, the organization supported 755 LGBTQ+ and ally students across its scholarship programs.

+Point Honors gala

+Point Foundation has hosted annual Point Honors benefit galas to raise funds for the organization and to recognize leaders who serve as role models to LGBTQ+ and ally students.
+The organization has recognized a number of celebrities for their leadership at Point Honors gala events with its Point Impact and Point Courage awards.

 Scholarship programs

 Flagship Scholarship

 Since 2002, Point has offered its Flagship Scholarship for LGBTQ+ and ally students pursuing undergraduate, graduate, and doctoral degrees in the United States.
 The award is renewable for up to four years.

 Community College Scholarship

 In 2016, Point initiated a new Community College Scholarship Program, a one-year transformative experience offering academic and personal development for community college students as they plan to transfer to a four-year institution.
 Wells Fargo funded the inaugural year of the program which assisted 11 students.
 Students accepted into the program will receive $2,400 per semester or $4,800 per academic year scholarship, admissions counseling, coaching, and financial education.